Topsideboss2/Backend-DevOps-Projects/deploy-Zabbix.md

 mysql> QUIT;
 ```
 Next you want to configure the database for zabbix server.

-Head over to the `/etc/zabbix/zabbix_server.conf` file and nano or vim into it.
+Now head over to the `/etc/zabbix/zabbix_server.conf` file and nano or vim into it.

 Add into the file
 ```